cockroachdb/docs/src/current/v23.2/molt-fetch.md

 When the `--ongoing-replication` flag is set, changes on the source database are continuously replicated on CockroachDB.
 This begins only after the fetch process succeeds—i.e., the initial source data is loaded into CockroachDB—as indicated by a `fetch complete` message in the output.

-Before using this feature, complete the following:

-- Ensure that the source and target database names are **identical**.
-Otherwise, replication will not work.
-- Configure the source PostgreSQL or MySQL database for continuous replication, as described in [Setup](#setup).
+Before using this feature, configure the source PostgreSQL or MySQL database for continuous replication, as described in [Setup](#setup).

 If the source is a PostgreSQL database, you must also specify a replication slot name: